sshoemaker13/wholesaleprices/README.md

 wholesale_prices_2017_lubridated %>% group_by(Price.hub) %>% summarize (Average_price = mean(Wtd.avg.price...MWh)) %>% ggplot(aes(x = Price.hub, y = Average_price)) + geom_col()
 #There were more than 5,000 total trades in the Northwest in the summer months, and that trade volume differential holds throughout the year
 #The Northwest also has the highest "spread" and lowest weighted average price (around $25).
 Preliminary observations indicated that regions with
 #more trades and more volume also have lower prices.
-However, there are many other factors at play, including cheap hydropower available
+However, there are many other factors at play, including the cheap hydropower available in the Northwest